Star system (filmmaking): Contemporary stardom

 The phenomenon of stardom has remained essential to Hollywood because of its ability to lure spectators into the theater.
-Following the demise of the studio system in the 1950s and '60s, the star system became the most important stabilizing feature of the movie industry.
+Following the demise of the studio system in the 1950s and 1960s, the star system became the most important stabilizing feature of the movie industry.
 This is because stars provide film makers with built-in audiences who regularly watch films in which their favorite actors and actresses appear.

-Contemporary Hollywood talent agencies must now be licensed under the California Labor Code, which defines an agent as any "person or corporation who engages in the occupation of procuring, offering, promising, or attempting to procure employment for artist or artists."
-Talent agencies such as William Morris Agency (WMA), International Creative Management (ICM), Creative Artists Agency (CAA), and many more started to arise in the mid-1970s.
-CAA created new ways of marketing talent by packaging actors, agencies are able to influence production schedules, budgeting of the film, and which talent will be playing each particular character.
-Packaging gained notoriety in the 1980s and 1990s with films such as Ghostbusters, Tootsie, Stripes, and A League of Their Own (three of which star Bill Murray).
-This practice continues to be prominent in films today such as Big Daddy, Happy Gilmore, The Waterboy, and Billy Madison (all of which star Adam Sandler).
+Contemporary talent agencies operating in Hollywood must now be licensed under the California Labor Code, which defines an agent as any "person or corporation who engages in the occupation of procuring, offering, promising, or attempting to procure employment for an artist or artists".
+Talent agencies such as William Morris Agency (WMA, founded 1898) became more prominent in the film industry, and many more started to arise in the mid-1970s, including International Creative Management (ICM), Creative Artists Agency (CAA).
+CAA created new ways of marketing talent by packaging actors.
+Agencies are able to influence production schedules, budgeting of the film, and which talent will be playing each particular character.

+Star "packaging" gained notoriety in the 1980s and 1990s, with films such as Ghostbusters, Tootsie, Stripes, and A League of Their Own (two of which star Bill Murray).
+This practice continued to be prominent in films such as Big Daddy, Happy Gilmore, The Waterboy, and Billy Madison (all of which star Adam Sandler).
 The ease of selling a packaged group of actors to a particular film ensures that certain fan groups will see that movie, reducing risk of failure and increasing profits.